joeldzs44/AinzTranslator/Readme.md

 ## Usage instructions
 The bot relies on user reactions to determine destination language.
-Eg. If user reacts with a :fr: flag emoji on a message, the bot will reply back with the french translation.
+Eg. If user reacts with a 🇫🇷 flag emoji on a message, the bot will reply back with the french translation.
 Follow these instructions to setup the bot:

 1. Clone the git repository using following command
 >`git clone https://github.com/joeldzs44/AinzTranslator.git`